akhilapple/auth-providers/facebook/readme.md

 3. quick start & facebook login setting fill up the redirect uril

 4. get app id and secrete id from app setting

+Note : redirect uri three place and it should be exact same OK :)